ScreamBun/jadn-sandbox/server/ReadMe.md

 	```

 #### Notes
-- Recomended use of virtualenv, if not currently, while on a delvelopement system
+- Recommended use of virtualenv, if not currently, while on a development system
 - Not validated for use with python3

-## Google App Engine (developement & production)
+## Google App Engine (development & production)
 ### Config/Install
 1. Download and install Python 2.7 on system on in virtual env
 	- Note: MUST USE PYTHON 2.7